 Do your research, develop a profile of your customer base, and don’t be afraid to seek advice.
 Here are a few questions to get you started.

 - What age group are you focusing on?
 Are your products and services focused on young professionals or older executives?
 Yes, the groups will overlap, but look at the overall picture.

 - Is gender a factor?
 Even though it may not be specifically aimed at one or the other.

-- Are you looking for singles or married couples?
+- Are you looking for single or married couples?
 With children?
-Stay-at-home parent or working couples?
+Stay-at-home parents or working couples?